syncfusion-content/javascript-docs/js/Grid/Editing.md

 ## Adding New Row Position

-To add new row in the top or bottom [position](http://help.syncfusion.com/js/api/ejgrid#members:editsettings-rowposition "position") of grid content that depends upon the requirement.
-Using [`rowPosition`](http://help.syncfusion.com/js/api/ejgrid#members:editsettings-rowposition "rowPosition") property of [`editSettings`](http://help.syncfusion.com/js/api/ejgrid#members:editsettings "editSettings") you can specify add new row position.
+To add new row in the top or bottom position of grid content, set [`rowPosition`](http://help.syncfusion.com/js/api/ejgrid#members:editsettings-rowposition "rowPosition") property of [`editSettings`](http://help.syncfusion.com/js/api/ejgrid#members:editsettings "editSettings") depending on the requirement.

 The following code example describes the above behavior.